sagars729/ServiceNow/README.md

 ```

 If you want more verbose output, consider adding the -s flag to pytest which enables all logs to print regardless of whether or not an error was encountered.

 `pytest -s`

+If you want to run the tests without opening the Chrome browser (i.e. headless mode), run this command before you run pytest:

+`export headless=True`

 ## Interpreting Results